duguyue100/pyaer/README.md

 ## Yeah, you need SWIG

 This repository uses SWIG to create Python bindings.
 And you will need to compile the latest SWIG from source.
+The reason is because current SWIG cannot handle some cases in libcaer, we made a modified SWIG for this purpose.

 1. Install compilation dependency